mvc-works/pages-rev/README.md

 * `base`(required)

-Base path, usually where `index.html` is, or the directory corresponds the domain
+Base path, usually where `index.html` is, or the directory corresponds the domain.
+Uses absolute path.

 * `dest`(required)

 The directory to write revisioned files.
-Relative to base.
+Uses absolute path.

 * `ignoreDirs`